 9.0 RECOMMENDATIONS

-Facebook should acquire more social media companies to mitigate competition
+Facebook should acquire more social media companies to mitigate competition.

 The company should complement its traditional revenue generator (advertisement) with modern means of generating revenue, which include mobile use monetization, which has proven effective before.

 Since technological advancement has enhanced user experience in media devices, the company should enhance the user experience by laying more emphasis on innovation.
+[This aspect was not discussed in the report]

 Customers find new products exciting hence developing new products such as mobile applications for consumers will lure more consumers particularly aged between 14 to 35 years old.
+[This aspect was not discussed in the report]

 Product diversification will increase the pool of revenue by enhancing penetration into new markets.